Mass and Energy, Particles and Waves

 Matter Waves

-All matter in nature is both a particle and a wave simultaneously.
-In other words, all particles have a corresponding wavelength (de Broglie wavelength).
+Everything in nature is both a particle and a wave simultaneously.
+That is, all particles have a corresponding wavelength (de Broglie wavelength).
 The wavelength $\lambda$ is a function of momentum $p$ and Planck’s constant $h$.

-Since kinetic energy $E=1/2 mv^2$, expressing equation (6) as a function of energy gives:
+Since kinetic energy is $E=1/2 mv^2$, expressing equation (6) as a function of energy gives:

 Considering Relativistic Effects (e.g., Electrons)